helmerj/refinerycms-newsletters/readme.md

 This will create all the necessary tables and initial refinerycms pages in English and German.

+Edit the

+    Rails.root/vendor/engines/newsletter/app/mailers/newsletter_subscription_mailer.rb

+file to make required changes:

+1.  change the

+        :from email address

+     which is used when sending the activation email.

+2.  edit the string replacement call for transforming relative image path to remote http calls to link to your server

+        gsub('src="/system/images','src="http://SERVER.YOUR.DOMAIN/system/images')}

 ## Use

 To subscribe to the newsletter service, link to the sign-up form:

     /newsletter_subscription

-Edit the Rails.root/vendor/engines/newsletter/app/mailers/newsletter_subscription_mailer.rb file to make required changes, like changing the :from email address. that is used to send the activation email.
-User have to click the activation link provided to them in the email.
+Users will have to click the activation link provided to them in the email.
 The security token in the link will authorize the subscriber and activate the subscription.

 User can unsubscribe using the following link which you could include in every newsletter: